Forever Gentlemen: Forever Gentlemen Volume 2

 Because of the immense success of the album, Forever Gentlemen Vol. 2 was released as a compilation album produced again by TF1 Musique and joining another set of well-known artists.
-The album was released on 24 October 2014, exactly a year after the release of the original album and includes tributes to crooners of the 1950s.
-The selection includes classics in English and French languages and has notable participation of Paul Anka in a number of the interpretations.
+The album was released on 24 October 2014, exactly a year after the release of the original, and includes tributes to crooners of the 1950s.
+The selection includes classics in English and French and has notable participation of Paul Anka in a number of the interpretations.

 The album entered the SNEP French Albums Chart at number 3 in its first week of release.